BariqIshtiaq/SOEN6011-_F5/README.md

  F7: x^y
  F8: σ

-The function I am implenting in this repo is
+The function I am implementing in this repo is
 F5- ab^x